 Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden.

 How to apply for a Binance Card

 Getting a card is simple if you've already got a Binance account and live in an eligible country.
-If you aren't yet registered with Binance, you can follow our Binance Beginner's Guide and be set up in minutes.
 You will need to complete all relevant KYC and AML processes before successfully applying for a Binance Card.